docentt/pyauthflow/README.md

 #### `clear_token_store(revoke_offline=True, revoke_online=False, remove_on_revoke_fail=False)`

 Clears the entire token store, optionally revoking tokens.
+Please note that revocation of tokens issued to confidential clients may fail unless credentials are provided.
+If you need to revoke such entries, use `clear_token_store_entry(..., client_secret=...)` per client.

 **Parameters:**
 - `revoke_offline` *(bool)* - Attempt to revoke all refresh tokens with `offline_access` (default: `True`).